novix-sa/Pyplan/docs/User Guide/App Homepage.md

  - Open recent models
  - Recover any opened session
  - Open tutorials or examples
- - Open a tool (left menu wich  are enabled or not depending on there is any open session)
+ - Open a tool (left menu wich options are enabled or not depending on there is an open session)

 ![enter image description here](http://img.pyplan.org/app%20home.png)